-The College is reflected very positively in its latest Ofsted Report (March 2020) however remains deeply disappointed that this was a Grade 2 Good rather than the previous Grade 1 Outstanding.
-The Board, Management and Staff are driven by excellence in teaching and learning and are committed to a swift improvement journey to return to Outstanding at next inspection.
+The College was reflected very positively in its latest Ofsted Report (March 2020) Grade 2 Good The Board, Management and Staff are driven by excellence in teaching and learning and are committed to a swift improvement journey to return to Outstanding at next inspection.
+This overarching objective is the key focus of the Colleges new strategic plan for 2021-2024.

 The demographics in the area are for low level growth in 16-18 student numbers over the next few years and despite increasing competition from other Colleges remains confident that student numbers will continue to increase year on year.
+This will be underpinned by the Colleges dynamic curriculum based around the Governments flagship T-Level qualifications and our strong links with employers in the Black Country and wider West Midlands.